 - The Queen Bee can control the flow of sperm in order to fertilize an egg and may lay 600-800 or even 1,500 eggs each day during her 3 - 4 year lifetime.

-- Honey bees communicate with each other about direction and distance from the hive to nectar sources through a special “dance language”.
+- Honey bees communicate with each other about direction and distance from the hive to nectar sources through a special ‘dance language’, making it one of the most complex, symbolic languages any insect or animal uses to communicate on earth.